mwnseo/portfolio-website-1/README.md

 # React + Vite

+Link to the website: https://minseo-jan5-portfolio.pages.dev/ (GitHub Pages doesn't work for some reason.
+Created pages through CloudFlare using dist build)

 This provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: